moreymat/ecm-cse-csds/project.md

 You can download the CSV file from the servers at Centrale :
 `/users/prof/mmorey/datasets/off_complete.csv` .

+You should be able to download it from the command line :
+`scp yourlogin@sas2.centrale-marseille.fr:/users/prof/mmorey/datasets/off_complete.csv .`

 ## Subject

 You need to write Jupyter notebooks that contain :